jfinest/item-catalog/README.md

 2. Go into incognito mode since there will be no cookie/cahce.

 ## Run
-From Terminal(Mac) or Command Prompt(Windows), need to go to change directory to where the files are located.
+1. From Terminal(Mac) or Command Prompt(Windows), need to go to change directory to where the files are located.
+2. In order to view info from database we need to run following command:
+    **python database_setup2.py**
+    This will create the database locally
+3. Now by run
+    **python books.db**
+    This will import all info from the database to your machine locally
-Then run **python project2.py**
+4. Then run **python project2.py**
+    By running above command, this will start your server locally
-From web browser simply go to the following url which is local server where the web application is running from.
+5. Lastly, from web browser simply go to the following url which is where your local server is running your web application from.
 In this case is
     * localhost:5000/